-Think about a time before the early 90s when there was no internet or any such technology called anonymous employee feedback.
+Think about a time before the early 90s when there was no internet or any such technology that maintained anonymity employee feedback.
 Of course, those were much simpler times with comparatively less competition but that wouldn’t have stopped people from having opinions.
 Technology or no technology, people are free to express their views, aren’t they?

-If you are planning to conduct such a feedback session then the best to go about it is to work out a set of strategically correct employee feedback questions and act on the responses in the most fair manner.
-However if you are still unsure about its credibility, take a look at a few ways in which anonymous feedback can empower your employees to open up and speak their mind.
+If you are planning to conduct such a honest feedback session then the best to go about it is to work out a set of strategically correct employee feedback questions and act on the responses in the most fair manner.
+However if you are still unsure about its credibility, take a look at a few ways in which anonymity in employee feedback you receive can empower your employees to open up and speak their mind.

 To know what otherwise might go unheard

-Wherever there is an open and anonymous platform, your employees will try and elaborate as much as they can.
+Wherever there is an open and anonymous employee feedback tool and a platform where your employees will try and elaborate as much as they can.
 They will appreciate all the great ideas and initiatives taken by the organisation and at the same time, will also be critical about the ones that don’t fit in.
 Here comes a metaphor.

 If someone is critical about your work then become friends with them.
 They are the ones who will always tell you the truth.
-Through an anonymous employee feedback platform they will give you an honest opinion, which will help you get better and grow.
+Through anonymous employee feedback tool they will give you an honest opinion, which will help you get better and grow.

 Therefore, give an opportunity to your employees to become your best critique.
 They know your business and your rules.
 They are the ones who are a part of your vision and at the same time a part of the ground reality, the only source to get a reality check.
 On the other hand, some employees are introverts and shy away from discussing their opinions out in the open.
 Take such views into consideration and see how their thoughts work wonders for your business sales and profits.